OofMon2301/2023-UNI-Vault/2024/Semester 1/CSSE2010/Week 1/Lecture 1 - Course Intro and Binary Numbers.md

 *Add values of each position where [[bit]] is 1*
 ![[Pasted image 20240219082732.png]]

-## Least and Most significant Bits
+## Least and Most Significant Bits

 There are two types of Bits:
 - Least Significant Bit